Granulomatosis with polyangiitis

 - Chest pain and shortness of breath as the disease progresses

 - Skin changes such as bruises and ulcers of the skin

 - Eye problems ranging from mild conjunctivitis to severe swelling of the eye.

 Exams and Tests

-You may have a blood test that looks for proteins called antineutrophil cytoplasmic antibodies (ANCA).
-These are often found in people with active GPA.
+You may have a blood test that looks for ANCA proteins.
+These tests are done in most people with active GPA.
 However, this test is sometimes negative, even in people with the condition.